seanodera/seanodera/README.md

 ### Hi there 👋

+I am Sean Odera.
+A software engineer.

+I am currently working on a music platform that i plan to intergrate with the blockchain and sell music as nfts at the sametime learning c#.
 <!--
 **seanodera/seanodera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.